JonShard/AISnake/README.md

 ### About
 A pet project where I'm familiarizing myself with Python and TensorFlow.
 In university I will be doing AI very soon(August 2019) using python and TensorFlow.
 This project is my preperation for this AI course.
+(Turns out this code didn't turn out to be very useful preperation after all, but learning more python was fun.)

 #### Progress
 - [X] Make Snake